 Locally punk has been proclaimed dead many times […] and each time it reappears, like the crabgrass on your lawn that just won’t go away […] people have evaluated the state of the punk scene in Austin as anything from ‘dead’ to ‘healthier than ever’.
 Clearly there are elements of both.

-Figure 9:
+Figure 9: these are the days.
+Punk performance response to first gig footage, 2008.
+Photograph by Hailey Kiesewetter.

 In response to such views, the archive randomized materials from the distinct waves of Austin punk, in an aim to challenge notions of originality, tribute and circularity.
 These ideas were also furthered through the two-channel film installation, which was made by organizing a free, all-ages gig at Broken Neck, an ad hoc skateboarding cum gig venue.
 Filming at the gig solely focused on the audience’s reaction to the bands that played.
 This was then edited into a silent film and given to a one-off group formed of various members of young Austin punk and hardcore bands.
 They had 24 hours to respond to the footage, before going into a studio to record a soundtrack for the silent gig film.
 In turn, they were filmed whilst playing the track in one take.
 The two films were then presented side-by-side alongside the archive.

-Figure 10:
+Figure 10: these are the days.
+Filming the audience at a punk gig at Broken Neck, Austin, Texas 2008.
+Photograph by Autumn Spadaro.

-Figure 11:
+Figure 11: these are the days.
+Final exhibition installation, Austin, Texas 2008.
+Photograph by Sarah Greene Reed.

 RB: Can you give some more specifics on your research process (both conceptual and gathering material/making contacts), and, I think importantly, your process as an artist in choosing media, materials or aesthetics in order to visualize your response?
 For Austin, you chose to construct an archive/exhibition of artefacts, coupled with a film and a book, whereas for Plymouth you chose to construct an installation where the viewer could experience a multi-faceted sequence of short films in a darkened space […].
 As a visual communicator, I’m curious to hear a little more about the choices you made to come to those points?